 4. Reinstall macOS

 If all the approaches are failing and you still see that white screen on your Mac, you may need to reinstall your operating system.
 Don’t worry, it won’t affect your files, apps, user setting, etc. Only a fresh version of the macOS will be installed on your Mac again.
-Here’s how to do that for macOS Sierra, macOS High Sierra and macOS Mojave.
+Here’s how to do that for macOS Sierra, macOS High Sierra, macOS Mojave and macOS Catalina.

 Note that sometimes the standard reinstall methods won’t work due to the issues with the drive.
 In this case, you’ll need to use the internet recovery to reinstall the operating system.

 Follow these steps to reinstall macOS from the internet: